tylerjw/moveit_ci_tools/README.md

 ### Use with ament_clang_tidy

 [This PR](https://github.com/ament/ament_lint/pull/287) adds the `--packages_select` argument to ament_clang_tidy to enable you to use it with `colcon_list_packages_changed_since` for running clang-tidy over packages changed since some point.

+The PR was merged but ament_lint has not yet been released with this new feature.
+As a result you'll need a local build of ament_lint sourced.

+This package can be used with ament_clang_tidy to run clang_tidy for only packages that have changed since some branch.
 For example if you have a PR against the master branch of moveit you would do this to do an ament-tidy test over just the packages in moveit your change affects:

 ```bash
 packages_with_changes=$(colcon_list_packages_changed_since --names-only src/moveit master)